-Just as many others did, Pilates developed his own method of training, “the Pilates Method”, which is now a household word when all the big names of his time are footnotes in the history of body building.
+Just as many others did, Pilates developed his own method of training, "Contrology" more often now called “The Pilates Method”, which is now a household word when all the big names of his time are footnotes in the history of body building.

 Pilates created what is believed to be a method of total body conditioning that emphasizes proper alignment, centering, concentration, control, precision, breathing and flowing movement (The Pilates Principles) that results in increased flexibility, strength, muscle tone, body awareness, energy, and improved mental concentration.

 For decades, Pilates continued to dedicate his life to training others in his method, developing and polishing exercises, routines, making new apparatus and modifying existing ones.